 The Environmental Department investigates nuisance complaints ranging from trash, garbage, surfacing sewage, rodent infestation, and any other public health hazard.

-Nuisance complaints must be made in person at the local health department during the Environmental Office hours Monday-Friday 8:00 am-9:30 am.
-The Record of Complaint and Investigation form must be completed.
+Nuisance complaints can be made in person at the local health department during the Environmental Office hours Monday-Friday 8:00am-9:30am.
+Complaints can also be made by calling 502-839-4551 during normal business hours.

 You may contact your local health department to inform them that there is a mosquito infestation in your area where you reside.
 The health department will need your name, address and phone number to assist you.
 The Health Department Environmentalist will then inform the Kentucky Department of Agriculture.
 The Kentucky Department of Agriculture will then contact you to inform you when they will be doing the mosquito fogging in your area.
 Note: Mosquito fogging generally occurs from May to the first frost and the time of mosquito fogging generally occurs after sundown.